 Nashville bachelorette party-themed hair ties are a sweet, simple favor your guests will use after the event.

-Curls and Ties Nashville destination bachelorette party favor, from $1, Etsy
+Curls and Ties Nashville destination bachelorette party favors, from $3 each, Etsy

 A jean jacket will pair perfectly with the bride's boots.
 Plus, she can rock the jacket at her wedding (one of our favorite cool-girl wedding trends).